mrichtsfeld/forms-bridge/README.md

    can select which HTTP method to use and a backend configuration to build the request.
 2. `JSON-RPC hooks`: Form submissions will be sent to the backend as JSON-RPC calls.
-To allow this kind of communication, Forms Bridge needs to establish a session with the backend and use some credentials: The target database, the username and the password.
+To allow this kind of communication, Forms Bridge needs to establish a session with the backend and use some credentials: The target database, the username, the password, and the target model.
 Data will be sent as POST requests encoded as JSON data.

 > 🚩 For REST HTTP methods GET and DELETE, the request has no body and your data will be sent
 > as URL query params.